Shreyas-kp/Student-Sphere/README.md

 # Student-Sphere

-**Student-Sphere** is a student-oriented Android application designed to enhance the student experience by providing features such as profile management, note sharing, holiday tracking, and student login functionalities.
+**Student-Sphere** is a student-oriented Android application designed to enhance the student experience by providing features such as profile management, note sharing, holiday tracking, task management, and student login functionalities.
 The app is built with Java and Android SDK, offering a simple and interactive interface for students to manage their academic and extracurricular activities.

 ---